CodeforAustralia/foresight/interface/README.md

 Set `REACT_APP_START_TIME` if the app should have a set start time - otherwise it will default to midnight before the current time.

 3. Copy the example configuration files, and change anything necessary.

+The example files in this directory contain open data.
+Follow the directions in `setup/interface` for Predictive Services-specific configuration.
 ```sh
 cp config/indicators.json.example config/indicators.json
 cp config/layers.json.example config/layers.json
 cp config/map_settings.json.example config/map_settings.json
 ```
-The example files contain open data from data.gov.au.

 4. Run the server with `yarn run start`.
 It will be available at [localhost:3000](localhost:3000).